-A person is said to be Normal weight obese (NWO) if his/her BMI is normal and has a higher body fat percentage.
+A person is said to be normal weight obese (NWO) if his/her BMI is normal and has a higher body fat percentage.
 NWO is often overlooked.
-There are racial and ethnic variations in different population groups as far as diagnostic criteria for obesity is concerned.
+There are racial and ethnic variations in different population groups as far as diagnostic criteria for obesity are concerned.
 People are generally unaware of the risks associated with Normal Weight Obesity (NWO) because they do not measure their visceral fat.
 Excessive fat percentage in a normal-weight obese person can increase the risk of type 2 diabetes, dyslipidaemia, impaired glucose tolerance, stroke and cardiovascular diseases.

 Story of Body Mass Index (BMI)

-The Body Mass Index was developed between 1830-1850 by Adolphe Quetelet.
-He called it the Quetelet Index(source: Wikipedia).
-So BMI was discovered nearly 200 years ago and is no longer relevant.
+The Body Mass Index was developed between 1830 and 1850 by Adolphe Quetelet.
+He called it the Quetelet Index.
+So, BMI was discovered nearly 200 years ago and is less relevant.
 As mentioned above BMI is still used as this is not expensive and easy to calculate.

 Let us look into Alex’s story.